tazama-lf/docs/Product/Archive/Architecture/Security.md

 [https://kubernetes.io/docs/concepts/services-networking/network-policies/](https://kubernetes.io/docs/concepts/services-networking/network-policies/)

-***Network Policy recommendation for Tazama platform: You have a network policy implemented and Default deny all ingress and all egress traffic***
+***Network Policy recommendation for Tazama system: You have a network policy implemented and Default deny all ingress and all egress traffic***

 ### Example Network Policy